plasmonX/plasmonX/README.md

 ## Quick Start

-To compile and run PlasmonX, see the full installation instructions in the [documentation](https://plasmonx.readthedocs.io/) (under construction).
+To compile and run plasmonX, see the full installation instructions in the [documentation](https://plasmonx.readthedocs.io/) (under construction).

 ---